Banned Books Week

 Paper Book

 The Fellowship of the Ring is the first volume in J.R.R.
-Tolkien's epic adventure tale, The Lord of the Rings.
+Tolkien's epic high fantasy adventure, The Lord of the Rings.
 One Ring to rule them all, One Ring to find them, One Ring to bring them all and in the darkness bind them.
-In ancient times the Rings of Power were crafted by the Elven...
+In ancient times the Rings...

 Looking for Alaska